lovecodingdev/monetaria-utilities/README.md

 ### deposit

 Deposits the underlying asset into the reserve.
-For every token that is deposited, a corresponding amount of aTokens is minted
+For every token that is deposited, a corresponding amount of mTokens is minted

 <details>
   <summary>Sample Code</summary>